RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

 from)

 - **Program Counter (PC):**
   - Is needed to store the address of the next instruction (to be processed)
   - Value is then sent to the MAR
-  - After sending the value the PC is incremented / changed to address held in
-CIR if the operation is a Jump
+  - After sending the value the PC is incremented / changed to address held in CIR if the operation is a Jump
+  - The location of the next instruction (to be fetched).

 - **Memory Address Register (MAR)**
-  - Contains the address of the instruction
-(to be accessed in memory)…
+  - Contains the address of the instruction (to be accessed in memory)…
   - …address of instruction sent from PC
-– Contains the address of the data (to be accessed in memory)…
-  - …address of data sent from CIR
+– Contains the address of the data (to be accessed in memory)… …address of data sent from CIR
   - Stores the memory location of the data to be fetched/ stores the memory location 50 [1]

 - **Memory Data Register (MDR)**
   - Contains the instruction which has been accessed from memory
   - Contains the data which has been accessed from memory
-  - That is referenced by the MAR /
-Instruction sent to CIR
+  - That is referenced by the MAR / Instruction sent to CIR
   - acts as a buffer
-  - Stores the data from memory
-location specified by MAR / Stores the data from memory location 50 [1]
+  - Stores the data from memory location specified by MAR / Stores the data from memory location 50 [1]

 - **Address Bus:**
   - Transfers the memory location to access the data (to be fetched)/ transfers the memory location 50 [1]

 - **Data Bus:**
    - Transfers the data from the memory location specified by MAR / Transfers the data from the memory location 50

 - **fast clock speed:**
     - Gives more cycles per second